katur/eegi/README.md

 [Django template language](https://docs.djangoproject.com/en/dev/topics/templates/).

 CSS is in [SASS](http://sass-lang.com/).
 Run
-`sass --watch --compile --style compressed website/static/stylesheets/styles.sass` to compile (assuming sass is installed).
+`sass --compile --style compressed website/static/stylesheets/styles.sass` to compile (assuming sass is installed).

 Javascript is in [CoffeeScript](http://coffeescript.org/).
-Run `coffee --watch --compile website/static/js/*.coffee` to compile (assuming coffee is installed).
+Run `coffee --compile website/static/js/*.coffee` to compile (assuming coffee is installed).

-Instead of compiling the SASS and CoffeeScript separately, there is a [Gulp.js build script](gulpfile.js), which can be run with `gulp`.
+Instead of compiling the SASS and CoffeeScript separately, feel free to use the [Gulp.js build script](gulpfile.js), run simply with `gulp`.

-To set up the project for gulping, assuming [Gulp.js](http://gulpjs.com/) is installed on the system, run the following in the project root to install gulp and some gulp packages in a git-ignored directory called `node_modules`:
+To set up the project for gulping (assuming [Gulp.js](http://gulpjs.com/) is installed on the system), run the following in the project root to install project-specific gulp packages in a git-ignored directory called `node_modules`:

 ```